scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

    = 0

 Finally, we determine the parameters by solving this linear system.
-Though this example uses a spectral method, the workflow also applies to many other numerical methods, such as finite difference method, which can be reformatted as a form of spectral method.
+Though this example uses a spectral method, the workflow also applies to many other numerical methods, such as finite difference methods, which can be reformatted as a form of spectral method.

 With this workflow in mind, it should be easy to see the analogy between PINN and conventional numerical methods.
 Aside from using much more complicated approximate solutions, the major difference lies in how to determine the unknown parameters in the approximate solutions.
 While traditional methods solve the zero-residual conditions, PINN relies on searching the minimal residuals.
 A secondary difference is how to approximate derivatives.
-Conventional numerical methods use analytical or numerical differentiation of the approximate solutions, and the PINN methods usually depend on automatic differentiation.
+Conventional numerical methods use analytical or numerical differentiation of the approximate solutions, and the PINN methods usually depends on automatic differentiation.
 This difference may be minor as we are still able to use analytical differentiation for simple network architectures with PINN.
 However, automatic differentiation is a major factor affecting PINN's performance.